nicholaskeytholeong/splunk-storm-mobile-analytics/android/README.md

-#Referencing this logging library into Android app
+#Using this logging library with Android app
 - Create a Splunk Storm account
 - Move splunkstormmobileanalytics.jar into the libs directory of your Android mobile app project
 - Connect to SplunkStorm in the main activity of the app